 - 3. Launch the Nighthawk app on your mobile device. - 4.
-Follow the instructions that display on the app to install your router and connect to the Internet.
+Follow the prompts on the app to install your router and connect to the Internet.

-Change the Language
+Change the language

-By default, the language is set to Auto.
+By default, the language that displays when you log in to the router web interface is set to Auto.